 Like rom-com characters, they were polar opposites.
 Erna remembered Concord to be this popular guy.
 She was a straight-A student and he was Mr. Congeniality.

-“They sat next to each other in class, and because my dad had a busy social life, he would almost always failed to study for exams.
+“They sat next to each other in class, and because my dad had a busy social life, he would almost always fail to study for exams.
 That’s when my mom came in.
 He would copy answers from her!
 In turn, he would buy her a snack or lunch,” Karen revealed.
 “They said that, over time, they formed a bond and became closer.
 The next thing they knew, they were in love!”

 “Growing up, I have always admired how they still talk to each other like friends.
 On lazy days, you would see them sitting on our dining table from breakfast ‘til noon talking about anything and everything!”
 Karen candidly shared.